-Turning Lives Around has a long heritage of preventing homelessness for those most vulnerable and at the margins of society.
+Turning Lives Around (TLA) has a long heritage of preventing homelessness for those most vulnerable and at the margins of society.

-Even then, LHC, was a pioneering housing organisation that worked with vulnerable adults and young people to prevent homelessness and help people get back on their feet and live fulfilling lives in sustainable communities.
+Even then, LHC was a pioneering housing organisation that worked with vulnerable adults and young people to prevent homelessness and help people get back on their feet and live fulfilling lives in sustainable communities.

-Turning Lives Around works with people who have a history of drugs and drink abuse, ex-convicts and those who have been abused and are either homeless or facing homelessness, single or families.
+TLA works with people who have a history of drugs and drink abuse, ex-convicts and those who have been abused and are either homeless or facing homelessness, single or families.

-Today, we work on our own, and in collaboration with partners around Leeds and beyond to provide unique and bespoke housing and employment solutions for people.
+Today, we work on our own and collaborate with partners across Leeds and West Yorkshire to provide unique and bespoke housing and employment solutions for people.